South Australia Australian rules football team: Notable State of Origin games

 1994 South Australia 11.9.75 d Victoria 10.13.73: A game regarded as one of the greatest games in the history of Australian football.
 In a close game, Tony Modra kicks six goals and Gary Ablett kicks four.

-1986 South Australia 18.17.125 d Victoria 17.13.115: A high scoring game, where Stephen Kernahan, Grenville Dietrich, and Victoria Australian rules football team's Paul Salmon all kick 4 goals.
+1986 South Australia 18.17.125 d Victoria 17.13.115: A high-scoring game, where Stephen Kernahan, Grenville Dietrich, and Victoria Australian rules football team's Paul Salmon all kick 4 goals.
 The game also features John Platten, Tony McGuiness, Greg Williams, Dale Weightman, Chris McDermott and Dermott Brereton.

+1989 (Game 2): Victoria 22.7 (149) d.
+South Australia 9.9 (63).
+Although Victoria had won Game 1 handily earlier that year by 54 points against Western Australia, South Australia were seen as a legitimate threat, as Victoria had not won a single game against South Australia since the 1984 Australian Football Championships, played five years prior, despite playing off each year (albeit one loss was a result of a technical forfeit).
+Despite this, various ins bolstered the Victorian line-up.
+Even without Ablett, Victoria's inclusion of Dermott Brereton and Tony Lockett to an already stacked line-up helped Victoria crush South Australia's chances.
+Nine of Victoria's 22 for this game (41%) would be future inductees into the Australian Football Hall of Fame.
+The game was played in front of a record-breaking game for a State of Origin (91,960), a record that stands to this day.

 1987 South Australia 12.13.85 d Victoria 11.15.81: South Australia get home in a close finish, in a game that features John Platten, Chris McDermott, Gary Ablett, Dermott Brereton and Tony McGuiness.